Hari545543/Phonebook-Management-system-using-data-structures/README.md

 Thus, it becomes a data structure in which insertion and search operations are very fast irrespective of the size of the data.
 Hash Table uses an array as a storage medium and uses hash technique to generate an index where an element is to be inserted or is to be located from.

 Hashing is a technique to convert a range of key values into a range of indexes of an array.
 We're going to use modulo operator to get a range of key values
+Hashing reduces the time complexity of our project.